 PRRI is an organisation by public researchers for researchers.
 Over the years PRRI members frequently volunteered to help on an ad-hoc basis the respective Executive Secretaries with secretarial support, such as updating literature on the website, acting as local organisers for meetings in their countries, selecting suitable accommodation during international meetings, etc.

-Piet van der Meer is a Dutch national who is trained as a biologist and a legislative lawyer.
-From 1989 to 2000, he was in charge of biosafety regulation in the Netherlands during which he was also actively involved in many international and EU fora.
-From 1999 to 2002, he managed the project “Implementation of National Biosafety Frameworks of the pre-accession countries in Central and Eastern Europe”, and from December 2002 to May 2004 he was the programme manager of the UNEP-GEF projects on Implementation of National Biosafety Frameworks.
-Since August 2004 Piet van der Meer is the principle of the Belgium based consultancy Horizons, which offers consulting and management services in the fields of international and national environmental policies an regulations.
-Since 2006 he is a guest professor at the Faculty of Sciences at the Ghent University, and from 2012 to 2015 also at the Faculty of Law of the Ghent University.
-Since 2014 he is also a guest professor at the Free University of Brussels, Belgium, where he teaches Biotechnology Regulation.
+In addition, Piet van der Meer for support and background information to PRRI on regulatory, international negotiation and scientific topics.
+He is trained as a biologist and a lawyer, and from 1989 to 2000 he was in charge of biosafety regulation in the Netherlands during which he was actively involved in many international and EU fora.
+From 1999 to 2002, he managed the project “Implementation of National Biosafety Frameworks of the pre-accession countries in Central and Eastern Europe”, and from 2002 to 2004 he served as the programme manager of the UNEP-GEF projects on Implementation of National Biosafety Frameworks.
+Since 2004, Piet van der Meer works as an independent consultant, primarily providing support on biotechnology and biosafety to international organisations and governmental institutes.
+In addition, he teaches since 2006 biotechnology regulation at the University of Ghent (at the Faculty of Sciences and the Faculty of Law), and since 2014 he teaches the same topic at the Free University of Brussels.